miyakogi/m2r/README.md

 ## Restrictions

-* In the reST's directive, markdown is not available.
+* In the reST's directives, markdown is not available.
 Please write in reST.
-* Column alignment of tables is not supported (reST does not support this feature)
+* Column alignment of tables is not supported. (reST does not support this feature)
+* Heading with overline-and-underline is not supported.
+  * Heading with underline is OK

 If you find any bug or unexpected behaviour, please report it to [Issues](https://github.com/miyakogi/m2r/issues).